-Employee benefits expenses of the Group include contributions to the Employees' Provident Fund of RM510,758 (2017 : RM490,900).
+Employee benefits expenses of the Group include contributions to the Employees' Provident Fund of RM652,212 (2018 : RM510,758).

-Included in employee benefits expenses of the Group is Executive Directors' remuneration as disclosed in Note 18.
+Included in employee benefits expenses of the Group and of the Company is Executive Directors' remuneration as disclosed in Note 18.